 Prepare the Pastry and Filling

-- Make homemade puff pastry dough and have it ready and chilled.
+If using homemade puff pastry dough, have it ready and chilled.
 Or thaw store-bought frozen puff pastry dough according to the package directions.

 Bake the Pastry Layers

-- Bake the weighed-down dough, in batches if necessary, about 25 minutes, or until the dough is deep golden brown.
-The weights and the top layer of parchment paper pan can be removed the last 5 or so minutes of baking to help color the dough.
+Bake the weighed-down dough, in batches if necessary, for about 18 to 20 minutes or until the dough is deep golden brown.
+The weights and the top layer of parchment paper pan can be removed for the last 5 minutes or so of baking to help crisp up the dough.

 Assemble the Mille-Feuille

-- Top with another layer of dough, pressing gently to adhere it to the pastry cream below.
-Spread the remaining pastry cream over the second layer of pastry.
+Top with another layer of dough, pressing gently to adhere it to the pastry cream.

 Decorate the Mille-Feuille